DD2480-Group3/lab2-continuous-integration/README.md

 Maven

 ## Set up
-1. Clone the branch called "assessment"
+1. Clone the branch called "main"
 2. Go to Settings >> Developer settings >> Personal access tokens and generate a Github token
 3. Copy this GitHub token key and insert it into the .env file
 3. For Windows users: Be sure to have the MAVEN_HOME path configured correctly.